Incidental Urban Anthropology #004

 when/ 3 June 2019

 In a recent project – Hoisted, Inkahoots explored how the relationship between humans and the natural world is affected by how we choose to represent it.
 We created a web-app that allowed people to design their own flag for a chosen native plant or animal and watched as people saw their design projected onto an over-sized flag in the city’s Botanical Gardens.
-It was a celebration of the weird and wonderful beings with which we share this continent, and a chance to reflect on how we want to relate to our natural environment.
+It was a celebration of the weird and wonderful creatures with which we share this country, and a chance to reflect on how we want to relate to our natural environment.

 And then I rode by this…